 Since bus traffic and the five million visitors Québec City welcomes annually can clog Vieux-Québec streets on weekends, it's best to come on a weekday or arrive either early or late in the day during June-October.

 Be advised that Québec City is a steep, hilly place.
 Comfortable shoes and a sturdy constitution are a necessity.
-But then again, you may find the honeymoon romance of this destination simply sweeps you off your feet.
+Of course, you may find the romance of this destination simply sweeps you off your feet.

 - When faced with the enemy and challenged to succumb, Lord Frontenac replied: "I will answer with the mouth of my cannons."